Our experience

 Our public interest law services are co-ordinated through a dedicated public interest law practice that is both well-known and widely respected by the legal, business and not-for-profit sectors.
 The way in which we manage the public interest law practice and deliver services to the community is as important as the work itself.

-At ABL, there is no distinction between paid and non-paid work.
+At Arnold Bloch Leibler, there is no distinction between paid and non-paid work.
 As with other practice areas, the public interest law practice is managed by a full-time partner.
 Peter Seidel, who heads this practice area, is also board member of the Wantok Musik Foundation.

 The practice draws together lawyers from relevant disciplines across the firm, including corporate, dispute resolution, intellectual property, real property, taxation and workplace advisory.